Thinking Small: Ben May and Martin Lane talk start-ups and why they launched Publisha

 What are the most common mistakes you can help publishers avoid?

 Ben: Over investing in technology and focusing on the wrong things are the mistakes I see most often.
-One of the greatest benefits of being a Publisha subscriber is that suddenly you know where to focus.
-We objectively look at your business, refine your priorities and show you what to do right now to get X, Y, Z results down the track.
+One of the greatest benefits of working with Publisha is that suddenly you know where to focus.
+We can objectively look at your business, refine your priorities and show you what to do right now to get X, Y, Z results down the track.

 Martin: I often talk to publishers who are brimming with great ideas but aren’t sure which ones to action.
 When you’re immersed in your business it’s hard to make dispassionate decisions and be truly strategic.
 But you can’t afford to get it wrong, so receiving impartial advice from someone who’s previously stood in your shoes can be transformational.
 At Mumbrella, the ‘helicopter view’ of a consultant prompted us to change our entire business model.
 And that decision was the catalyst for serious profitable growth.